 The person withdrawing to the organization's bank account must be a beneficial owner.
 A beneficial owner is someone with significant responsibility to control, manage, or direct the organization (e.g., a Chief Executive Officer, Vice President, Treasurer, or a controller) and they will have access to the organization’s bank account.
 The individual withdrawing the funds will not be liable for taxes.

-Important: These directions will not apply to you if you created a certified charity campaign.
-Learn more about the two campaign types here.
+Important: These directions will not apply to you if you created a certified charity fundraiser.
+Learn more about the two fundraiser types here.

 Beneficial owner withdrawal set up